mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 ### Puppet Master Enhancements ###

-Two puppet master enhancemnts are required: changes to the `Network::Http::Rack` module to support the `REMOTE_USER` environment variable, and adding a hostname lookup facility.
+Two Puppet master enhancemnts are required: changes to the `Network::Http::Rack` module to support the `REMOTE_USER` environment variable, and adding a hostname lookup facility.